-Joseph Hurley is the founder of Savingforcollege.com, the leading independent source of information on Section 529 college savings plans and other ways for families to plan and save for college.
+Joseph Hurley founded Savingforcollege.com in 1999, and retired in 2017.
 For over 20 years, he worked as a certified public accountant providing tax-planning services to individuals, business and tax-exempt organizations.

 Hurley is also the author of the first comprehensive book on 529 plans titled The Best Way To Save For College - A Complete Guide to 529 Plans.
 He has been widely quoted in the media, including the Wall Street Journal, TIME, the New York Times and USA Today and he has appeared at hearings in Washington to present comments on the regulation of 529 plans.